Stephan3/Scale-unwinder-3dp/README.md

 no Supports

 ### Putting things togeter
-See the pictures in pics folder
+See the pictures in pics folder.

+Test the touch wires before closing the case, there is a serial feedback.
+The wires can be pushed into the screw holes of the displayfeet and then just screw in the display holder.
+You might want to change touchpins T0-T9 (line 72)